000deepak/demoProject/flow.md

-request received
+- request received
-mdmId is -99 and not blanck -> set as ""
+- mdmId is -99 and not blanck -> set as ""

-for epms record
-sourceSystem should be EPOSTRX sdrPersonId should be !empty

 ## 2.cds check
 if sourcesSystem is ATHENA && is epms record